 I turned towards her and smiled.
 “Thank you for inviting me.”

 Margaret took my arm and introduced me to everyone there.
 Soon my anxiety gave way to pleasure, and I answered everyone's questions with ease, laughing when they called me a big movie star.
-Mingling with everyone, it made me forget my troubles for a little while.
+Mingling with everyone made me forget my troubles for a little while.

-Margaret showed me around her small patio that showed off her purchases from her European and Asian visits.
+Margaret showed me around her patio which showed off her purchases from her European and Asian visits.
 There were urns, small statues, and potted trees throughout her flower garden.
 Magnolia trees gave off a delightful scent as we sat down on a bench that surrounded a fountain standing in the middle.
 Everything was softly lit up to show off the garden’s beauty and as the guest mingled around, they took care not to trample the beauty and care Margaret put into her backyard paradise.
 After the time allotted to me was done, I felt sad when I had to leave.
 I thanked my host, waved goodbye to everyone, and got back into a waiting cab that Margaret called for me.

 My second party was given by a 4H group, which surprised me.
-Being a city girl all my life, I wondered why they wanted to see me.
-Arriving at a well-kept-up farm place, I noticed that there were three rings assembled in a large field nearby.
+Being a city girl all my life, I wondered why they wanted me to be here.
+I arrived at a well-kept-up farm and noticed that there were three rings assembled in a large field nearby.
 Two girls came over to introduce themselves and told me what they wanted me to do.
-“We want you to be our fourth judge, this show is all in fun, checking out which of us trained our animals to follow our commands the best.”
+“We want you to be our fourth judge, this show is all in fun, checking out which of us trained our animals the best, and how they follow our commands.”